2025 mid-year update

 Aerospace and Defence

-Looking ahead, we expect M&A activity to support growth in vital A&D segments, particularly ammunition and defence.
-Overall, both aerospace and defence are poised to benefit from increased government and commercial spending, driven by lower interest rates and heightened geopolitical tensions: we anticipate that this will fuel further M&A activity in 2025.
+Looking ahead, we expect that M&A activity will play a crucial role in driving further growth in vital A&D segments, as companies will be eager to expand their product portfolios and enhance their technological capabilities to meet rising demand.
+Both the aerospace and defence parts of this sub-sector are expected to further benefit from increased government and commercial spending, driven by lower interest rates and heightened geopolitical tensions.
+We also expect that the fragmented European defence industry will continue to consolidate.

 Automotive